-Click here for a short staff training video on protecting pets from hospital-acquired infections.
+Share this short staff training video with your team to learn more about protecting pets from hospital-acquired infections.

 Additional staff training resources can be found here.

 Education and training of the practice team is an integral part to any successful ICPB program.
 Numerous studies have demonstrated decreases in HAIs after some form of educational or training program was completed.52–55 A comprehensive training program should include education on basic principles of ICPB, departmental specific protocols, strategies to develop critical and independent thinking to help team members in unexpected patient care situations, and an evaluation of staff compliance through surveillance, testing, and auditing.56

 The effectiveness of an ICPB program is dependent on not only appropriate training of the practice team, but on the extent to which infection control protocols are accepted by the practice team as necessary and useful.57,58 Therefore, it is critical that prior to starting the formal education program, the practice team is committed to and passionate about infection control.
 One strategy to accomplish this is a hospital-wide meeting (or a small-group meeting if training new employees) in which the ICP discusses recent hospital or local disease outbreaks, documented increases in HAIs, or presents current ICPB deficiencies at the practice (e.g., observations of hand hygiene compliance, environmental cleaning deficiencies identified with fluorescent tagging; see the “Implementing an Infection Control Program” section).
 The ICP should use data uncovered during an assessment/audit of the practice facility to guide this discussion.
 Use this Practice biosecurity tracker to monitor your progress.